keajs/kea/README.md

 - store.js
 ```

 ## What is `kea`?

+All of this is a work in progress.
+Any and all help is greatly appreciated!

 Read more here about the quest to find [the smartest way to develop react applications](https://github.com/mariusandra/kea).